RosCollective/eft-field-mechanics/README.md

 ---

-## Accessing the Full Manuscript
+## Accessing the Lexicon

-The complete manuscript is available in this repository.
-Each chapter and appendix is provided as a separate document for direct access and reference.
+The complete lexicon is available in this repository.
+Sections are organized as modular components rather than sequential chapters.
+Each file corresponds to a layer within the system and may be read independently.

 Repository: https://github.com/RosCollective/eft-field-mechanics